 These are not defined by the Copyright Act but courts have described music as ‘combining sounds for listening to’.
 All kinds of music are included, regardless of artistic merit.
 Music does not need to have been published or performed for copyright to exist, but it needs to have been written down or recorded in some way.

 Song lyrics are literary works and so have a separate copyright.
 Song lyrics have traditionally not been considered to be musical works.

-However, in Boomerang Investments Pty Ltd v Padgett (Legal responsibility, enforced by civil or criminal courts.)
-FCA 535, the judge held that ‘the sound of those words being sung’ (rather than their meaning) was part of the musical work.
-The basis of this decision was that the voice is a musical A formal document, in writing or digitally authorised, which has a legal effect.
-For example, a transfer of land is an instrument that has the effect of changing ownership from one person to another. and the words are instructions on the sounds to be made by it.
+However, in Boomerang Investments Pty Ltd v Padgett (Liability) FCA 535, the judge held that ‘the sound of those words being sung’ (rather than their meaning) was part of the musical work.
+The basis of this decision was that the voice is a musical instrument and the words are instructions on the sounds to be made by it.

 An artistic work may be simple (e.g. a logo) or utilitarian (e.g. an engineering drawing).
-Section 10(1) states that a ‘drawing’ includes a diagram, map, chart or plan.
+Section 10(1) of the Copyright Act states that a ‘drawing’ includes a diagram, map, chart or plan.

 ‘Sculptures’ have been defined by courts as three-dimensional objects that are intended to be enjoyed as visual things.
 A primarily utilitarian object, even if well designed or pleasing to the eye, is not a sculpture.
 If a three-dimensional object is created as a work of art or decoration, the fact that it objectively lacks ‘artistic quality’ does not prevent it being a sculpture.